 - There was a failure to react to Greer’s difficulty breathing

 The defendants moved for summary judgment, suggesting the case lacked genuine material fact based on several issues:

 - The level of force used was reasonable

 - There was no deliberate indifference toward Greer’s medical status

 - A lack of proximate cause between their actions and the death

 The doctrine of immunity protects governmental entities from civil liability as long as their actions do not violate rights outlined in the statutes or constitution.
 If the facts leave the question of immunity undetermined, the case will proceed to trial and the defendants must then prove that they qualify for immunity.

 California Wrongful Death Law

 A claim of wrongful death stems from the negligent action of a party leading to someone’s death; the survivors of the deceased may bring the matter to court.
 Actions of wrongful death may be brought by a spouse, domestic partner, child, representative, or other person that is entitled to the estate by intestate succession.
 The CA statute of limitations in these matters is two years.
 Plaintiffs may seek recovery for damages including funeral costs, medical expenses, lost future income, loss of moral support and others.

 If you have lost a loved one from the careless or negligent actions of another party, you may be eligible for significant financial compensation.
-The Law Office of Jeremy Rosenthal understands your pain and will seek justice on your behalf.
+The personal injury attorneys at the Law Office of Jeremy Rosenthal understands your pain and will seek justice on your behalf.
 Contact the office today to discuss your case.